Skip to content

 Integrating Co-packing into a Scalable Business Strategy

-Start-ups that strategically integrate co-packing logistics into their supply chain can enhance efficiency while focusing on business expansion.
-Consider these optimization tactics.
+Strategically integrating co-packing logistics into your supply chain can enhance efficiency while focusing on business expansion.

-Accurate sales projections help businesses align production schedules with market demand.
-Overproduction leads to storage issues, while underproduction can lead to stockouts and missed sales.
+Accurate sales projections help a company align production schedules with market demand.

-Working closely with your contract packaging company/co-packing partner ensures just-in-time manufacturing and efficient inventory management.
+Working closely with your contract packaging company or co-packing partner ensures just-in-time manufacturing and efficient inventory management.
+It is essential for the two parties to stay on the same page regarding production minimums and exact specifications.

 2. Diversifying Distribution Channels

-A strong co-packing and fulfillment strategy enables businesses to explore multiple sales channels, including:
+A strong co-packing and fulfillment strategy enables a food business to explore multiple sales channels, including:

 • Direct-to-consumer (DTC) via e-commerce platforms.